How to Read a Balance Sheet?

 Case Study: Western Product Forests (WEF)

 The following is an example of analyzing a real-world balance sheet.
 The data comes from the financial statements of Western Forest Products (WEF), a lumber company based out of British Columbia, Canada.
-The analysis that follows goes over the important accounts on the balance sheet, as well as presents a quantitative analysis that can help measure the quality of the balance sheet in a way that makes it comparable to the balance sheets of other companies.
+The analysis that follows goes over the important accounts on the balance sheet and presents a quantitative analysis that can help measure the quality of the balance sheet in a way that makes it comparable to the balance sheets of other companies.

 Some of the relevant accounts for Western Forest Products are discussed below.